 Here’s a quick summary of the two approaches, and the pros and cons of each.

-Share dealing refers to the practice of buying and holding shares in a particular company over the long term.
+Share dealing refers to the practice of holding shares in a particular company over the long term.
 When investing like this, you’re seeking to profit either from consistently rewarding dividend payments or an increase in the stock’s price over time.